Vercelli homilies

-The Vercelli homilies are a collection of twenty-three prose entries within the Vercelli book and exist as an important example of Old English prose structure, owing to the predominance of poetry within the pool of extant Old English literature.
-In keeping with the origins of the Vercelli manuscript in general, little is known about the exact authorship of the Vercelli homilies.
+The Vercelli homilies are a collection of twenty-three prose entries within the Vercelli Book.
+Little is known about the exact authorship of the Vercelli homilies.
 It is widely believed that the individual homilies were gathered from several authors and copied by one scribe into the manuscript at random.
-The compilation of the Vercelli book is typically placed within the late tenth century AD.
+The compilation of theVercelli Book is typically placed within the late tenth century AD.

 Placement and importance within the Vercelli book

 Though the Vercelli book contains, in addition to the homilies, six items written in verse, there seems to be little evidence of an overarching thought structure behind the arrangement of the items within the manuscript.
 The six verse items, rather than being separated from the prose homilies, are interspersed throughout, demonstrating little intentional differentiation between the prose and verse items of the manuscript.
-In keeping with the tradition of most Old English vernacular homilies, very little of the material within the Vercelli homilies appears to be original; the vast majority was most likely compiled by the Vercelli scribe from a single library over an extended period of time (Scragg, 1998).
+In keeping with the tradition of most Old English vernacular homilies, very little of the material within the Vercelli homilies appears to be original; the vast majority was most likely compiled by the Vercelli scribe from a single library over an extended period of time.
 Many of the homilies, moreover, were translated very awkwardly into Old English from the original Latin, offering, in some cases, some difficult sections wherein the Old English seems to be based around flawed Latin translation.
 In fact, the few Latin quotations that appear throughout the homilies suggest that the Vercelli scribe had no training whatsoever in the language.